 Supported by the Emergent Project Student Research Grant

 University of Michigan Taubman College of Architecture and Urban Planning Gallery

 Click here to read the digital version of the exhibit catalog.

 1 – Reyner Banham, Theory and Design in the First Machine Age (London: The Architectural Press, 1960): 329-330.

 Michael Abrahamson is a PhD Candidate in History and Theory of Architecture at the University of Michigan.
-Prior to his enrollment at Michigan, he taught architectural design, theory, and history at Kent State University.
+Prior to enrolling at Michigan, he taught architectural design, theory, and history at Kent State University.
 Michael is a US correspondent for Architectural Review, and has also ...